OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/import.md

-## Import a release, or range of releases
+## Import a release, or range of releases {#Import-Importarelease,orrangeofreleases}

 :::hint
 **Prerequisites**